JoshCap20/fantasy-football-points-ml/README.md

-# Fantasy Football Points Prediction ML Model
+# Fantasy Football PPR Points Prediction Model

-Fantasy is right around the corner so I'll go ahead and open source this for others to use and contribute to.
-You can change what years are used for training and testing data by changing the `TRAIN_YEARS` and `TEST_YEARS` variables in the `config.py` file.
-It will automatically scrape the data for the years you specify and train the models.
+This machine learning model predicts player points in PPR (Points Per Reception) leagues using historical player performance data.
+The project is open-source and customizable, allowing for contributions and modifications to suit various predictive needs.
+A high-level overview can be found in `main.py`.

-This is a work in progress.
-Better features or indicators should be tried in `feature_engineering.py`.
-More models can be added to the `models` dictionary in `model_training.py`.
-The model perfomance will be outputted in the `output` folder.This project is very modularized so building ontop of it should be easy.
+You can customize feature engineering in feature_engineering.py and modify or add new models via the models dictionary in `model_training.py`.
+All outputs, including model performance analysis, will be saved in the output directory.

-## Perfomance
+## Performance Overview

+The following results showcase the model's default performance using 2022 data for training and 2023 data for testing (predicted PPR points).
+You can easily modify these settings in config.py.
+Data for the specified years will be automatically scraped if it's not already available locally.

 ### Cross-Validation RMSE by Model and Position